My body, my choice: Defending bodily autonomy

 We make sure our clients know that their reproductive health decisions are theirs, not their husband’s, parents’, or community’s.
 Sometimes, we hear from clients that their husbands don’t want them using contraception, and we help them choose a method that they can use safely.

 We’re able to bring contraception to communities with no other options because generous donors stand with us.
+Our donors know that investing in contraception benefits women and girls, their families, and entire communities.
 If you believe that everyone has the right to control their own body, we invite you to stand with us by making a gift today!